How To Fix an Insulated Glass Window Seal

 The symptoms of failed window seals are easy to spot.
 The multi-pane glass develops condensation or fogginess that can't be wiped off from either side of the window.
 The cause is a failure in the edge seal that secures the individual panes of glass.
 This common problem raises two equally common questions: Is there anything you can do about this problem, other than replacing the entire window? and is it really necessary to do anything?

 Anatomy of a Thermal Window

 A thermal window features two or three panes of glass with open space between the panes.
-This window assembly is known in the industry as an IGU, for an insulated glazing unit or insulated glass unit.
-Thermal windows are sometimes called thermopane or insulated windows.
+This window assembly is known in the industry as an IGU—an acronym that stands for insulated glazing unit or insulated glass unit.
+Thermal windows are sometimes called thermopanes or insulated windows.

 The space between the glass panes of an IGU is emptied of air by means of vacuum suction, and it is often filled with an inert (noble) gas, such as argon or krypton, to slow the passage of heat through the window unit.
 Inert gasses are less heat-conductive than air or a vacuumed space.

 However, if the seals that protect the edges of the IGU develop a break, then the inert gases can escape and ambient air and moisture can enter the space between the panes, resulting in the IGU losing its extra insulating value.
 The visible symptom of this failure is the tell-tale fogginess or condensation inside the IGU unit, on the inside surface of the glass.
 Not only do you lose the aesthetic value of a clear window, but the energy-saving value of the window is likely to be cut in half.